Every space has a story

 RUN npm install

-Step 6: Copy the application code permalink
+Step 6: Copy the application code

 Copy the rest of the application code to the Docker image's working directory.